 - Frothy Mugs of Water: Played in-story.
 "More tea, Prime Minister?"

 - Gilligan Cut

 - Hypocritical Humor: Mitch protesting "We're a professional unit!" while in the middle of a cricket match played in the bowl of the Dish.

-- The Prime Minister wondering why the titular Dish is in the middle of a sheep paddock whilst standing in (Old) Parliament House.
+- The Prime Minister wondering why the eponymous Dish is in the middle of a sheep paddock whilst standing in (Old) Parliament House.
 Old Parliament House was built in the middle of a sheep paddock.